pivotal-cf/docs-aws-services/creating.html.md.erb.md

 }
 </pre>

-Since a service instance binding is only able to create and access tables under a defined prefix, these tables will only be accessible from the app which the service instance is bound to.
-On each binding an IAM user is created with full DynamoDB on only the prefixed tables. eg. "arn:aws:dynamodb:REGION:ACCOUNT_ID:table/PREFIX_*"
+The tables you create are only accessible from the app that service is bound to.
+Each bind creates an IAM user with full DynamoDB permissions on only the prefixed tables, for example `arn:aws:dynamodb:REGION:ACCOUNT_ID:table/PREFIX_*`.

 ###<a id="s3"></a>S3